jgraef/rusty-chat/README.md

 trunk serve
 ```

-start a local webserver hosting the page.
+to start a local webserver hosting the page.